 You’ll need to trigger certain occupancy conditions (such as being booked for at least 105 days per year), but holiday lets are not subject to the same crackdown on tax relief meaning that interest on mortgages can be claimed back – your accountant will be able to provide more details – also ask about capital allowances.

 You have the potential to make more more income versus buy-to-lets (thisismoney.co.uk talked about three times as much) and whilst costs will clearly be higher, good hands-on rental agencies such as Exclusively Eastbourne will minimise hassle whilst managing costs for you.

 Our experience is that owners will try one property as a holiday let and then be very pleasantly surprised with the income received, and either buy additional properties or convert buy-to-lets into holiday homes.

-Still thinking of buying and selling a holiday let?
+Still thinking of buying a holiday home?